Fun things to do around Kahului and nearby attractions around Maui

 Where is Kahului located at in Maui?

 Kahului is located on the island of Maui, which is towards the central part of the island.
-The city of Kahului serves as the main commercial hub of Maui and is home to the island’s major airport, Kahului Airport.
+The city of Kahului serves as the main commercial center of Maui and is home to the island’s major airport, Kahului Airport.
 Its central location makes it a convenient base for exploring the many attractions and natural wonders that Maui has to offer.

 A brief history on Kahului, Maui